Stanly-Lal/Semi-functional_Portfolio/README.md

 # Semi-functional_Portfolio
-It is a semi-functional portfolio design.
+It is a porfolio project made with html, Css and javascript.

 This is a simple yet functional portfolio project created using HTML, CSS, and JavaScript.
 It is semi-functional and can easily be modified or extended to become fully functional.
 The project serves as a basic personal website where you can showcase your work, skills, and background.